 A process that openly investigates concerns and official complaints is an important component of any legitimate certification program.
 The transparency requirements of the SFI Standard and supporting documents allow individuals and organizations to bring forward questions and concerns using two different processes as outlined in this section.

-The “Public Inquiries Regarding Inconsistent Practices” (number 1 below) shall be used for general inquiries from the public and to promptly review and apply corrective actions, if warranted, in situations where isolated deficiencies in implementing the requirements of the SFI Forest Management, Fiber Sourcing or Chain-of-Custody Standards may have occurred.
+The “Public Inquiries Regarding Inconsistent Practices” (number 1 below) shall be used for general inquiries from the public and to promptly review and apply corrective actions, if warranted, in situations where isolated deficiencies in implementing the requirements of the SFI 2022 Forest Management, Fiber Sourcing, Chain-of-Custody, Certified Sourcing Label and Claims Standards may have occurred.

 Inquiries that involve multiple or systemic instances of alleged nonconformity that challenge the validity of a certification shall be addressed using the process outlined in “Official Complaints Questioning the Validity of a Certification” (number 2 below).